 Alexander Street Counseling provides the largest and richest online collection of video available for the study of counseling, social work, psychotherapy, psychology, and psychiatric counseling.
 The wealth of video and multiplicity of perspectives in these collections allow students and scholars to see, experience, and study counseling in ways never before possible.

-Credo Reference is an online library of 162 reference books.
+Credo Reference is an online library of over 1,000 reference books.
 Credo Reference includes encyclopedias, dictionaries, thesauri and books of quotations, not to mention a range of subject-specific titles covering everything from art to accountancy and literature to law.

 A digital archive of C-SPAN video.The C-SPAN Archives records, indexes, and archives all C-SPAN programming for historical, educational, research, and archival uses.
 Every C-SPAN program aired since 1987, now totaling over 160,000 hours, is contained in the C-SPAN Archives and immediately accessible through the database and electronic archival systems developed and maintained by the C-SPAN Archives.